jprjr/multistreamer/README.md

 description, etc) from a single page, instead of logging into multiple services.

+It supports integration with Discord via webhooks - it can push your stream's incoming comments/chat messages to a Discord channel, as well as updates when you've started/stopped streaming.

 Additionally, it provides an IRC interface, where users can read/write comments and messages in a single location.
 There's also a web interface for viewing and replying to comments, and a chat widget you can embed